domjarkey/concise/README.md

 #>  Row 10, Group B: 59.6666666666667
 ```

-`cmap` is equivalent to `purrr::map`, applying an anonymous function to
+`cmap` is equivalent to `purrr::map`, applying an anonymous function
-a list input, except it also allows for use of `concise` pronouns.
-In
+iteratively to a list input, except it also allows for use of `concise`
-the below example, `.nm` is used to refer to the `names` attribute for
+pronouns.
+In the below example, `.nm` is used to refer to the `names`
-each element in the input vector, and `.col` refers to the entire input
+attribute for each element in the input vector, and `.col` refers to the
-vector.
+entire input vector.

 ``` r
 state_areas <- state.area